-The four main goals of the Infectious Disease Emergence and Economics of Altered Landscapes (IDEEAL) project are to:
+The Infectious Disease Emergence and Economics of Altered Landscapes Project (IDEEAL) has four main goals:

 - Build models of land-use change and economics of disease emergence that can be used by local and regional decision makers;

 - Describe the relationship between disease emergence, land-use change, and human behavior, and quantify an ecosystem's disease regulating value;

 - Build toolkits and establish a center of excellence to develop and promote best practices, research, and reduced-impact land use guidance; and

 - Engage private companies and educate and empower civil society stakeholders to work together for a healthy and sustainable future.

 Land-use change is a significant driver of emerging infectious disease; nearly half of the spread of emerging diseases like SARS, Nipah, and Ebola is attributable to land-use change.
 We are creating models, not only of rapid land-use change for purposes of urbanization and agricultural expansion, but also of the cost of emerging disease outbreaks.
 With these models, we can provide those in charge of making decisions about our globe's quickly changing landscape tools which will empower them to make smart choices, for the health of humans, of their jurisdiction's unique wildlife, and of the environment as a whole.